Graylog2/documentation/pages/extended_search.rst

 =============

 The Message Table displays the messages and their fields.
-The Message Table can be configured to show the messages field and the actual message.
+The Message Table can be configured to show the message fields and the actual message.
 The actual message is rendered in a blue font, below the fields.
 Clicking on a message row opens the detailed view of a message with